hirosystems/clarity-examples/examples/lightning-swaps/README.md

 Submarine swaps are common use cases in a blockchain.

-In Stacks, the [LNSwap](https://www.lnswap.org/) protocol provides Submarine swaps between Stacks and Bitcoin, including interoperability with on-chain and [Lightning Network](https://lightning.network/).
+In Stacks, the [LNSwap](https://www.lnswap.org/) protocol provides submarine swaps between Stacks and Bitcoin, including interoperability with on-chain and [Lightning Network](https://lightning.network/).

 ## Know your Contract